jphat/nuxt-storybook/README.md

 # Nuxt 3 Minimal Starter 🤝 Storybook 7

 A bare-bones Storybook (v7.2) integration with NuxtJS v3.
+Components for Nuxt and stories for Storybook share a folder at ./components, in lieu of separate/duplicates.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.